lnsongxf/Mphil/Bayesian/README.md

 ### Coding

+* Make a comparison between municipalities where parity was already achieved in the elections before
+* Maybe compare the effects of the 1997's bill with the one from 2009
 * Gini Index and HDI;
 * Look for cities that have only 3 periods (probably new municipalities) and remove them from the data base;
 * See if the counting of votes is being done correctly.